collective/collective.taskqueue/README.rst

 **This is an experiment.
 Not battle tested.**

-*collective.taskqueue* provides asynchronous tasks by providing small a framework for queueing asynchronously processed requests for ZPublisher.
+*collective.taskqueue* enables asynchronous tasks in Plone by providing a small framework for queueing asynchronously processed requests for ZPublisher.
 While this cannot be the most performance wise way to implement asynchronous tasks for Plone, it's easy to use, because asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables).